-performed Shot peening was using а conventional air blast peening system equipped with a rotating table on two sets of fatigue with the following specimens process parameters: 150% coverage and CCW14 shot; both 8A and 10A intensities were used for purposes of residual stress measurement, while only SP specimens with 10A intensity were used for fatigue testing.
+Shot peening was performed using a conventional air blast peening system equipped with a rotating table on two sets of fatigue specimens with the following process parameters: 150% coverage and CCW14 shot; both 8A and 10A intensities were used for purposes of residual stress measurement, while only SP specimens with 10A intensity were used for fatigue testing.
 Residual stresses were measured in all surface treated specimens (both LPB processed and SP) before and after exposure to 400°F for 48 hours.
-The thermal treatment simulates the hydrogen bake-out following cadmium or chromium plating, and allowed examination of any thermal relaxation of residual stresses.
+The thermal treatment was selected to simulate an aggressive hydrogen bake-out used in landing gear production following cadmium or chromium plating, and allowed examination of any thermal relaxation of the compressive layer.